Your browser is not supported or outdated so some features of the site might not be available.

 3.62 dB

-The Beats Studio3's bass accuracy is great.
+The bass accuracy is great.
 Although they lack a thumpy low-bass, the rest of the response is over-emphasized, which adds extra kick, warmth, and boom to your mixes.
-However, some users may find that audio sounds a bit muddy.
+However, the extra high-bass makes mixes sound muddy.
+In songs like Satisfaction by Benny Benassi, the bassline has solid punch, which can sound energizing.
+However, it also bloats the rest of the mix.

-Unfortunately, their bass delivery can vary noticeably across users: the quality of fit, seal, and whether you wear glasses all affect how the bass sounds to you.
-Our response represents the average bass response and your experience may vary.
+Unfortunately, their bass delivery can vary noticeably across users: the quality of the fit, seal, and whether you wear glasses all affect how the bass sounds to you.
+Our response represents the average bass response, and your experience may vary.

 7.8